Automattic/wp-calypso/client/components/domains/contact-details-form-fields/README.md

 #### Arguments

-{String} name of form field to be disabled
+{string} name of form field to be disabled

 Usage: